MƒH Queen Anne Boleyn 1536

 And delusional accompaniment

-of lofty pronouncements,
+of lofty Pronouncements,

-of declarations
+of Declarations

-of fame and fortune
+of Fame and Fortune

-thus approaching?
+thus approach?

 Surely, as it thus be written,